Apr 14 • Sean Overin

 Billing clarity that will save your sanity

 Let me paint a picture.
 It is end of month.
-You are pretty sure a few patients still have outstanding balances, but you cannot remember which ones, and tracking it down involves digging through emails and invoices in three different places.
+You are pretty sure a few patients or insurers still have outstanding balances, but you cannot remember which ones, and tracking it down involves digging through emails and invoices in three different places.
 Fun, right.

 Onboarding new staff without losing your mind